Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Your caregiver may inject dye into your ankle.
-This will help him see your ankle joint better during the procedure.
-Your caregiver will make an incision on your ankle to insert the arthroscope.
+Your healthcare provider may inject contrast liquid into your ankle.
+This will help him or her see your ankle joint better during the procedure.
+Your provider will make an incision on your ankle to insert the arthroscope.
 More small incisions will be made on your ankle.
-Small tools will be inserted to remove or repair your ankle.
+Tools will be inserted to remove or repair your ankle.
 Screws, stitches, or pins may be placed in your joint.
 A tool that burns tissue may be used to stop bleeding and remove ankle tissue.
 The incisions will be closed with stitches and wrapped with a bandage.
-You may need to wear a splint, brace, or cast after your procedure.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be allowed to go home.
-If you are staying in the hospital, you will be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be allowed to go home.

-- Activity: Ask your caregiver what activity you can do.
-Do not get out of bed on your own until your caregiver says you can.
-Talk to caregivers before you get up the first time.
+- Do not get out of bed on your own until your healthcare provider says you can.
+Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.

-- Elevate: Caregivers will prop your ankle on pillows to keep it above the level of your heart.
+- Healthcare providers will prop your ankle on pillows to keep it above the level of your heart.
 This will help decrease swelling and pain.

-You may bleed more than expected or get an infection.
-You may have an allergic reaction to the anesthesia.
 Nerves, blood vessels, or tissues in your ankle may be damaged during the procedure.
 Your ankle may become stiff, numb, or painful.
 You may not be able to move your ankle as well as you could before your procedure.
 Your symptoms may not go away.
 You may need to have open surgery on your ankle.
-If your ankle is not treated, your ankle pain and other symptoms may get worse.
-You may have trouble doing your usual activities.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.